apache/artemis-examples/examples/features/federation/federated-queue-downstream-upstream/readme.md

 11. And repeat the same on EU West.

-In other words, we are showing how with Federated Queues, ActiveMQ Artemis **routes**  sent messages to local consumers as priority, but is able to re-route the sent messages to other distant brokers if consumers are attached to those brokers.
+In other words, we are showing how with Federated Queues, Apache Artemis **routes**  sent messages to local consumers as priority, but is able to re-route the sent messages to other distant brokers if consumers are attached to those brokers.
 Decoupling the location where producers and consumers need to be.

 Here's the relevant snippet from the broker configuration, which tells the broker to form a cluster between the two nodes and to load balance the messages between the nodes.